marod424/cabo-san-matthew/content/posts/sniper-elite-4.md

 ## Overall: 9.7 / 10

 *Sniper Elite 4* is a triumphant success within the crowded, yet welcome, WWII storytelling space.
-Of the first-person shooter type, and composed with vast stealth missions among the beautiful landscapes of Italy and the Mediterranean coast, the tactical gameplay of long-range marking and killing follows as you don the heroic form of an elite sniper who goes on fantastic missions familiar to that of the parallelly successful *HITMAN* franchise. *Sniper Elite 4*, despite competing in a saturated genre, is a polished masterpiece of characteristically elite gameplay, story, and production.
+Of the first-person shooter variety, and composed with vast stealth missions among the beautiful landscapes of Italy and the Mediterranean coast, the tactical gameplay of long-range marking and killing follows as you don the heroic form of an elite sniper who goes on fantastic missions familiar to that of the parallelly successful *HITMAN* franchise. *Sniper Elite 4*, despite competing in a saturated genre, is a polished masterpiece of characteristically elite gameplay, story, and production.

 ***